 Diversity is inherent in our approach to supporting a thriving cultural ecology.
-However, the case for inclusion as a matter of social justice and institutional responsibility has further to progress and with greater urgency (in both Watershed and society as whole).
+However, the case for inclusion as a matter of social justice and institutional responsibility has further to progress and with greater urgency (in both Watershed and society as a whole).

-From 2017, we began to explicitly move our thinking from growing diversity to building inclusion for minority and excluded groups.
-We will apply this thinking across programmes, audiences, participants and staffing.
+In recent years we have explicitly moved our thinking from growing diversity to building inclusion for minority and excluded groups.
+We seek to apply this thinking across programmes, audiences, participants and staffing.

-Underpinned by our values, Watershed's approach to being authentically, thoughtfully and sustainably inclusive is enabled by collaboration, responsibility and open-ness.
+Underpinned by our values, Watershed's approach to being authentically, thoughtfully and sustainably inclusive is enabled by collaboration, responsibility and openness.